firebase/geofire-java/README.md

 #### Receiving events for geo queries

+##### Key Events

-There are five kinds of events that can occur with a geo query:
+There are five kinds of "key" events that can occur with a geo query:

 1. **Key Entered**: The location of a key now matches the query criteria.
 2. **Key Exited**: The location of a key no longer matches the query criteria.